In this notice you will find the answers to the following questions:

 5.7.
 You have the right to object to our processing of your personal data on grounds relating to your particular situation, but only to the extent that the legal basis for the processing is that the processing is necessary for: the performance of a task carried out in the public interest or the purposes of the legitimate interests pursued by us or by a third party.
 If you make such an objection, we will cease to process the personal information unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing is for the establishment, exercise or defence of legal claims.

 5.8.
-You have the right to object to our processing of your personal data for direct marketing purposes (including profiling for direct marketing purposes).
+You have the right to object to our processing of your personal data for direct marketing purposes.
 If you make such an objection, we will cease to process your personal data for this purpose.

 5.9.
 You have the right to object to our processing of your personal data for scientific or historical research purposes or statistical purposes on grounds relating to your particular situation, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 5.10.
 The right to data portability.
 To the extent that the legal basis for our processing of your personal data is:

 (b) performance of a contract or steps to be taken at your request prior to entering into a contract, necessary to enter into such,

 you have the right to receive your personal data from us in a structured, commonly used and machine-readable format.
 However, this right does not apply where it would adversely affect the rights and freedoms of others.